gavinhoward/bc/manuals/development.md

 [AddressSanitizer][21] (and the other sanitizers), and many other things.

 One of my happiest moments was when my `bc` was made the default in FreeBSD.
-Another happiest moment was when I found out that my `bc` had shipped with Mac OSX Ventura, without my knowledge.
+Another happiest moment was when I found out that my `bc` had shipped with macOS Ventura, without my knowledge.

 But since I believe in [finishing the software I write][22], I have done less work on `bc` over time, though there are still times when I put a lot of effort